randhir111/shopify-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-18. ### What is your experience with Shopify's built-in analytics and reporting features?
+18. ### What is your experience with Shopify built-in analytics and reporting features?
     I regularly use Shopify's built-in analytics to track key performance metrics like conversion rates and customer behavior.
 By creating custom reports, I can dive deeper into specific data points, allowing me to make informed decisions that drive store performance.

   **[⬆ Back to Top](#table-of-contents)**